ansys/pyansys-dev-guide/doc/source/overview/contributing.rst

 Submitting Questions
 ~~~~~~~~~~~~~~~~~~~~
-For general or technical questions about a PyAnsys library, its
+For general or technical questions about a PyAnsys repository, its
 applications, or software usage, create issues on the respective
-library's ``Issues`` page.
+repository's ``Issues`` page.
 This allows PyAnsys developers and
 community members with the needed expertise to collectively address
 them.
 It also makes their responses available to all users.

 Reporting Bugs
 ~~~~~~~~~~~~~~
-If you encounter a bug or your workflow crashes while using a PyAnsys library, create an issue on the respective library's ``Issues`` page and tag it with an appropriate label so that it can be promptly addressed.
+If you encounter a bug or your workflow crashes while using code in a PyAnsys repository, create an issue on the respective repository's ``Issues`` page and tag it with an appropriate label so that it can be promptly addressed.
 In describing the issue, be as descriptive as possible so that the issue can be reproduced.
 Whenever possible,